 music and audio models.
 Aside from ethnographic techniques, I often draw

-and science and technology studies (STS).
+studies, and science and technology studies (STS).